benitodarder/iac-workshop/aws/README.md

 Simple AWS IAC recipes...
 Probably of questionable utility...

+* lambda
+  - lambda-and-layer shows how to add packages to a lambda using layers
 * rds
   -  public-rds-credentials-from-secret : Not quite a bright idea expose an RDS to internet...
 * s3